Skip to main content Skip to secondary navigation

 Associate Professor Patricia Bromley, Doerr - Social Science Division

-Analyze a novel WHO global dataset to define associations of clinical signs of illness with mortality of young infants and inform global guidelines for identification and care of sick young infants.
+Apply machine learning to a novel WHO global dataset to define risk of mortality associated with clinical signs of illness in young infants.